Fast Diffusion leads to partial mass concentration in Keller-Segel type stationary solutions: The quartic case

 Let us distinguish cases here.
 If $M_*=0$, then $\int_{\R^N}\rho_*=1$ and the first term on the right side is certainly non-negative.
-If $M_*>0$ then the integral can have either sign, but the term vanishes since we have chosen $L_*=0$.
+If $M_*>0$, then the integral can have either sign, but the term vanishes since we have chosen $L_*=0$.
 Hence in both cases, the first term is non-negative.
 This is how the two conditions $L_*=0$ for $\int_{\R^N}\rho_*<1$ and $\int_{\R^N}\rho_*=1$ for $L_*>0$ appear to be necessary for minimizers.
 The other solutions $(\rho_L,1-\int_{\R^N}\rho_L)$ cannot be minimizers.
 On the other hand, by concavity of $a\mapsto a^q$ on $\R_+$ we have $a^q-qb^{q-1}(a-b)-b^q\leq0$ with equality if and only if $a=b$.
 Thus we have proved, as we claimed, that $\cF[\rho,M]\geq\cF[\rho_*,M_*]$ with equality if and only if $\rho=\rho_*$.
 This implies $M=M_*$ due to the mass constraint and concludes the proof of Theorem~\ref{main}.

 \begin{remark}[Concentration for $3\leq N\leq 5$] For $\frac{N-2}{N+2}<q\leq\frac{N}{N+4}$ we can still define $(\rho_*,M_*)$ by the same procedure.
 The right side of~(\ref{eq:diff_free_energy}) makes sense and is non-negative.
 Thus $(\rho_*,M_*)$ is a formal minimizer of the free energy, but the corresponding value is infinite: $\cF[\rho_*,M_*]=-\ii$.
 This is due to the first and third integrals in~(\ref{eq:free_energy_lambda_4_radial}) which diverge at large $x$.
 With this formal definition of a minimizer, we see that concentration indeed happens at $\lambda=4$ for all $N\geq3$, since $q_N(4)>\frac{N-2}{N+2}$ in this case.
-This fact can allow one to use relative free energy quantities as a tool to quantify the basin of attraction to equilibria similarly to the case of the Barenblatt solutions in the very fast diffusion range even if their second moment or their mass becomes infinite leading to infinite free energy, see \cite{CLMT02,LM03,BBDGV09}. \end{remark}

-\begin{remark}[Concentration is independent of mass] Notice that we have chosen to work with probability measures.
-Assuming a different mass normalization $\mu(\R^N)=m$, the minimizer $\mu_{*,m}$ of the free energy~(\ref{freeenergy}) is given by
+This fact can allow one to use relative free energy quantities as a tool to quantify the basin of attraction to equilibria similarly to the case of the Barenblatt solutions in the very fast diffusion range even if their second moment or their mass becomes infinite leading to infinite free energy, see \cite{CLMT02,LM03,BBDGV09}. \end{remark} \begin{remark}[Concentration is independent of mass] Notice that we have chosen to work with probability measures and with interaction potential $|x|^\lambda/\lambda$.
+Assuming a different mass normalization $\mu(\R^N)=m$ and an interaction potential $C|x|^\lambda$ with $C>0$, the minimizer $\mu_{*,m,C}$ of the free energy~(\ref{freeenergy}) is given by

 with $\mu_*$ the minimizer of the free energy~(\ref{freeenergy}) of mass 1. \end{remark}